lispysnake/website/content/blog/hello-world.md

 #### Why would you even...?

 Free & open source rules.
 We love it, and we have some serious FOSS pedigree experience.
 We believe that giving back will benefit ourselves, you, and other creators out there by lending our technical knowhow and code.
-Code talks, bullshit walks.
+Code talks, bull\*\*\*t walks.

 #### So..
 "Linux support" ?

 We know it, you know it, Linux support is promised all the time, and rarely is it actually delivered on.
-But it does make for a bitching Kickstarter goal.
+But it does make for a bi\*\*\*\*ng Kickstarter goal.
 We actually use and understand Linux on a daily basis, so it's important to us that it .. y'know, actually works on Linux.
 We're looking at other platforms in future outside of the so-called "PC market".